Ambler, Pennsylvania: Mary Johnson Ambler

-In 1855, Wissahickon Station became a stop on the North Pennsylvania Railroad line.
-On July 17, 1856, the town was the site of a disastrous train accident: The Great Train Wreck of 1856.
-The northbound Shackamaxon, a picnic excursion train, and the southbound Aramingo collided head on, killing 59 people instantly, with another 86 injured.
-Mary Ambler, a local Quaker woman, walked two miles to the crash site, bringing medical supplies and directing rescue efforts.
+In 1855, Wissahickon station became a stop on the North Pennsylvania Railroad line.
+On July 17, 1856, the town was the site of a disastrous train accident, known as the Great Train Wreck of 1856.
+The northbound Shackamaxon, a picnic excursion train, and the southbound Aramingo collided head on, killing 59 people instantly, and injuring another 86 passengers.
+Mary Ambler, a local Quaker resident, walked two miles to the crash site, bringing medical supplies and directing rescue efforts.
 She turned her house at Tennis Avenue and Main Street into an impromptu hospital for nursing the survivors.
 Thirteen years later, in 1869, the railway company renamed the station Ambler in her honor.
 The post office followed suit, and when the borough was formally incorporated on June 16, 1888, it too took the name of Ambler, in honor of Mary Ambler.

 Keasbey and Mattison

 In 1881, the Keasbey and Mattison Company, whose business included the manufacture of asbestos, moved to Ambler from Philadelphia.
 Ambler's location along the railroad line was a primary consideration in the location of Keasbey and Mattison Company in Ambler, as it meant that raw asbestos could be easily brought in from Quebec and finished products sent out to markets.
 Another consideration was the availability of magnesium carbonate, from local dolomite mines.
 The original K&M factory was built as of 1883.

 When the company arrived, the town consisted of "70 houses, 250 residents, a drug store, general store and a few other businesses."
 Keasbey and Mattison invested heavily in the town, bringing in Southern Italian stoneworkers to build 400 houses for workers and managers, as well as offices, an opera house, the Trinity Memorial Episcopal Church, and Mattison's personal estate, Lindenwold Castle.
 Many of the Italians stayed in Ambler, helping to form its cultural identity.
 Maida, Calabria is the town's sister city today.
-The company also employed African Americans, originally from West Virginia, in the less-desirable wet-processing areas of the asbestos plant.
+The company also employed African Americans, originally from Virginia, in the less-desirable wet-processing areas of the asbestos plant.
 They tended to settle in west and south Ambler.

 By World War I, Ambler was known as the "asbestos capital of the world".
 However, the Great Depression took its toll, and the company was sold to an English concern, Turner & Newall (T&N), in 1934.
 The plant continued to operate under the K&M name.